 8 Things I Learned When My Sister Died

-Last week I suddenly remembered that on that very day two years before, I’d been holding my sister’s hand for the last time.
+Last week I suddenly remembered that on that very day three years before, I’d been holding my sister’s hand for the last time.

 Most of the time, I don’t think about my sister being dead.
 The truth is, I didn’t think about her that much when she was alive – at least, until she got sick.
 We weren’t close, exactly; we lived in different parts of the country and rarely saw each other, or even spoke.
 Still, she was my sister.
 Our shared memories were part of me, part of my history, part of what made me who I am.
 I didn’t have to think about her to love her.

 You don’t expect your sister to die when you’re both still young.
 You imagine she’ll be there with you at your parents’ funerals, that you’ll sing something together like you used to at church growing up, and you’ll make faces at each other when all those powdery-smelling old people hug you and call you the wrong name and tell you stories you’ve heard a hundred times before.

 Life is full of surprises; if you saw them coming, they wouldn’t be surprises.
 That’s one thing I guess I learned when my sister died.
 Here are a few more that are still sinking in…

 1. Nothing happens the way you think it will